This publication uses cookies

 Initial funding also provided an opportunity to establish surveillance activities to provide baseline data for future studies.
 These included work on physiological measures in human subjects as well as antimalarial drug monitoring.

-Training will focus on three priority scientific areas: surveillance, diagnostics and resources to support clinical trial activities.
+Training focused on three priority scientific areas: surveillance, diagnostics and resources to support clinical trial activities.

 Impact